Pitchfork (website): 2017–2023: departures of Kaskie and Schreiber

-2024: Merge into GQ and layoffs
+2024: merge into GQ and layoffs

 On January 17, 2024, Wintour announced that Pitchfork would merge with the men's magazine GQ.
 Staff including Patel were laid off, leaving around a dozen editorial staff, including some working on multiple Condé Nast publications.
 Max Tani of Semafor reported that the remaining staff were "depressed and embarrassed" by the merge.
 One writer who was laid off, Andy Cush, said "there was this real sense of despair ... about ever having a place to do the kind of work you feel like you're good at and that you're interested in again".
 As of that month, Pitchfork had the most daily active users of any Condé Nast publication.

 Journalists reacted with sadness and concern for the future of music journalism.
 Tani and The Washington Posts Chris Richards expressed disgust that Pitchfork, once independent and provocative, would be absorbed into an establishment men's magazine.
 The music critic Ann Powers wrote that the merge felt "like a highly conservative move at a time when music has proven to be one of our culture's most beautifully progressive spaces".
+Another critic, Amanda Petrusich, said it "feels like a death knell for the record review as a form".

-In The Guardian, Laura Snapes wrote that Pitchfork had provided a vital "leading example" and doubted that specialist music journalism could survive without it.
-She lamented the job losses, saying that Pitchfork had been one of the last stable employers of freelance music writers.
+The producer Dan le Sac, whose 2008 album Angles received a score of 0.2 from Pitchfork, said: "Pitchfork getting gutted is a net negative for musicians everywhere.
+And I say that as the proud owner of (potentially) the lowest score on the site.
+Whether you agree with a reviewer or not, music needs more journalism, not less."
+In The Guardian, Laura Snapes doubted that specialist music journalism could survive, writing that Pitchfork had provided a vital "leading example" and was one of the last stable employers of freelance music writers.
 Schreiber said that commentators were "premature to eulogize Pitchfork", as it retained a skeleton crew continuing its mission, and said he was pleased with the work it had published since the announcement.

 On July 2, 2024, Pitchfork named Mano Sundaresan, the founder of the music blog No Bells, as the new head of editorial content.
 Sundaresan denied that Pitchfork was "going away", and said he aimed to adapt it to modern media and cater to more specialized audiences.
 That October, five former Pitchfork writers launched the music site Hearing Things, which aims to "capture the original independent spirit" of Pitchfork.
 In November, Pitchfork announced that it had canceled Pitchfork Music Festival but would continue to produce events and "create spaces where music, culture, and community intersect".

-In October 2025, Pitchfork announced that it was testing features allowing readers to add comments and album scores to reviews.
+On 20 January 2026, Pitchfork announced that it was moving to a subscription model; for $5 a month, readers can add comments and scores to reviews and access archived reviews.
+Sundaresan wrote that "music and music criticism are inherently social" and hoped the change would "deepen our readers' connection to music and each other".
+In July, Pitchfork sued the co-founder of Pitchfork Music Festival, alleging he had misappropriated $564,000 in festival funds.